GutenBergExample/coblocks-pricing-table-block/readme.md

 3. Download the plugin from the [WordPress plugin directory](https://wordpress.org/plugins/pricing-table-block-gutenberg/).

 ## Bugs ##
-If you find an issue, [create an issue](https://github.com/thatplugincompany/gutenkit-pricing-table-block/issues?state=open).
+If you find a 🐞 or an issue, [create an issue](https://github.com/thatplugincompany/gutenkit-pricing-table-block/issues?state=open).

 ## Development ##
 1. Clone the GitHub repository: `https://github.com/thatplugincompany/gutenkit-pricing-table-block.git`